 Sensitive detection

-BlueCheck can detect lesions as shallow as ~50 microns deep, compared to an x-ray’s detection limit of ~200-400um.
+BlueCheck can detect lesions as shallow as ~50 microns deep, compared to an radiograph’s detection limit of ~200-400um.

 BlueCheck Detection